 Lindos – Rhodes

-No visit to the island of Rhodes is complete without a trip to Lindos.
+No break to the island of Rhodes is complete without a trip to Lindos.
 Well known for its archaeological site the acropolis which sits a hundred metres above the town, Lindos is one of Greece’s most magnificent settings.
 But that’s not all, this small town also offers a beautiful sandy beach, amazing rooftop bars, al fresco dinning, oh and let’s not forget to mention dozens of donkeys.

 Oia Village – Santorini

-There’s no denying it Santorini really is the crème de la crème when it comes to Greek Islands.
+There’s no denying it the holiday destination of Santorini really is the crème de la crème when it comes to Greek Islands.
 Oia village is located on top of a cliff and offers some of the best views in the world, especially at sunset.
 Although Oia is a traditional village with white washed buildings and blue domed churches, its cobbled streets have plenty of tourist shops, bars, and restaurants to take advantage of.

 Symi is located 23 miles north of Rhodes and is reached by ferry or boat.
 As you approach this island you could be fooled into thinking you’re looking at a painted picture given the pastel coloured houses and buildings, until you get closer and realise how stunning this place is.
 And with a lively harbour there is a great choice of cafés and bars which offer a real cosmopolitan feel.

 Navagaio Beach – Zante

 Navagaio Beach is the beach you want to take a photo of whilst holidaying in Zante.
 Also know as Smugglers Cove it features in many brochures and travel books and it’s not hard to see why.
 Situated on the north west coast of Greece, this arc shaped beach plays host to a shipwreck which dates back to 1983.
 You can only visit this amazing cove by boat, but trust us it is well worth the trip.